lsst/templates/project_templates/stack_package/README.md

 If `true` (default), the package is configured to support C++ and pybind11 code.
 If `false`, the generated package is Python-only.

+### cookiecutter.python_module

+The package's Python namespace.
+Normally this is a sub-package of `lsst`, and based on the EUPS package name.
+For example, the Python namespace of the `pipe_base` package is `lsst.pipe.base`.

+A default for this variable is automatically computed from `cookiecutter.package_name`.

+### cookiecutter.python_sub_dirs

+The directory path where the Package's Python code is located.
+For example, this variable is `lsst/pipe/base` for the `pipe_base` package.

+A default for this variable is automatically computed from `cookiecutter.package_name`.

 ## Examples